Before You Go

 - Attend your Pre-departure Orientation: All students are required to attend the Pre-departure Orientation.
 More information about specific dates will be sent to you once they are set.
 Usually the Pre-departure Orientations are scheduled April for fall/summer programs and November for spring/winter programs.

-- Review the Health and Safety information and complete your mandatory Online Health and Safety Orientation on blackboard.
+- Review the Health and Safety information and complete your mandatory Online Health and Safety Orientation located within your study abroad student account

 - Conduct independent research: You should read all that you can about your destination.
 You can read guidebooks, non-fiction, newspapers, explore internet sites, and you can even talk to a Global Ambassador.
 Also take some time to read about Culture Adjustment.